About the 9/11 Memorial & Museum

 The Memorial and the Museum provide places of reflection and remembrance.
 They are designed to help those who were most affected by the attacks to heal—and those with no memory of the attacks to understand losses that will forever be incomprehensible.

-Americans from all 50 states—and visitors from more than 175 countries—have already visited the Memorial, and the Museum will draw many millions more.
+Americans from all 50 states—and visitors from more than 190 countries—have already visited the Memorial, and the Museum draws millions more.
 I encourage everyone to visit.
 You will walk away awed and inspired.

 I also want to thank the hundreds of thousands of people who contributed to the building of the Memorial and the Museum, including all the family members who donated artifacts, all the donors who gave so generously, and all the construction workers who poured their hearts into the work.